 - Subverted with Max, who was only pretending to be the gym leader in Petalburg City.
 He initially managed to fool Ash...only for his sister and father (the latter being the real leader) to show up.

-- Also happens in Pokémon Special; when Red wanted to battle the Cerulean City Gym Leader, Misty who IS the Gym Leader took him to the Gym and revealed that she's its Leader.
+- Also happens in Pokémon Adventures; when Red wanted to battle the Cerulean City Gym Leader, Misty took him to the Gym and revealed that she's its Leader.

 - For the first few episodes/chapters of Trigun, the story follows Meryl and Millie investigating every lead they can find on the location of the most wanted criminal on the planet, Vash the Stampede.
 And, by chance, everywhere they go, they run into the same hapless, clueless, spiky-haired dork blundering into trouble...

 - Made even funnier because Millie would do some variation of "hey there he is" in noticing their new friend every time Meryl would say to be on the lookout because there was a sighting in that town.
 Though, she does start to wonder about the fact both their target and new friend have the same name; but Meryl doesn't believe a goofball like him could be a deadly criminal.

 - The Quintessential Quintuplets:

 - When Fuutarou finally catches up to Itsuki in the latter's apartment, she tries to blow him off by saying that she has a tutor coming over soon.
 Cue an Oh, Crap! reaction from her when he points out that he is the tutor.

 - Due to many a Identical Twin Mistake, at the end of Chapter 70, students in his class on separate occasions ask Fuutarou to pass a message/item to Miku and Ichika respectively... completely unaware that's she's standing right next to him.